SEARCH

 Possible suspects include:

-In instance where the plant is actually dying from the pest, the first step is to positively identify what the pest is and proceed from there.
-Personally, I just remove the plant if needed and never use any products or remedies that could cause greater damage to the food web or environment.
-Nature is more important than a single, non-native plant I’ve chosen to grow for a season.
+If a plant is genuinely dying from pest damage, the first step is to identify the pest accurately before taking any action.
+Personally, I’ll remove the plant if necessary, but I never use products or remedies that could harm the broader food web or environment.
+To me, protecting nature outweighs saving a single non-native plant I chose to grow for one season.

 Some claim deer and rabbit don’t like sweet potato vine, others say they do.
 It may be that they prefer the taste of the sweet potato varieties grown for food, not the ornamental ones, just like we do.
 Although a hungry animal without other options will eat whatever it can.